 One thing to be careful of is the amount of oil that is used to roast the vegetables.
 It is high in calories and fat.
 So, go easy on the oil, and keep the oven temperature at about 400 degrees F.

 The smoke point of oil is 410 degrees F, so the oven temperature should stay below that point.
 Also, salt your veggies after cooking.
 Adding salt before or during cooking can lower the smoke point of the oil.

 If the vegetables listed here are not your favorites, this recipe can easily accommodate tons of other kinds of veggies.
 And if you like sweet and sour with your veggies, how about a splash of balsamic vinegar on them!
 Delicious!

-- 1 large butternut squash, peeled, seeded and cut into 1/2 inch cubes
+- 4 cups butternut squash, 1 large, peeled, seeded and cut into 1/2 inch cubes

 - 1 pound brussel sprouts, halved, with stems and outer leaves removed

 - 4 large carrots, peeled and sliced diagonally 1/2 inch thick

 - In a large bowl, add the cut vegetables.
 In a small bowl, stir together the olive oil, thyme, rosemary, garlic.
 Pour over the vegetables and stir to coat.
 Sprinkle parmesan cheese and pepper over the vegetables and toss again to coat.